 - The lens zooms in and out slowly

 Coming from the world’s trusted technology company, the Sony Cyber Shot DSC-RX100 Digital Still Camera is equipped with features that are liked by many photographers and travel enthusiasts.
-Here are some of its features, pros, and cons.
+Don’t let its size fool you.
+The DSC-RX100 is a pocket camera that packs a punch.

 - Has a hybrid autofocus system combined with focal plane face detection AF and contrast detection AF